 This D-35 sports a stunning 1933 Ambertone sunburst top finish.
 As we expect from a good Martin dreadnought, its tone is robust and powerful.
-But relative to other Martin dreads in the shop, this D-35 has perhaps the most balanced sound—thunderous bass that doesn't overpower shimmering top end, and there's still strong mid-range presence to round out the guitar's overall sound.
-Because of the lighter bracing, it responds a little faster than other dreadnoughts, and it packs a ton of sustain and resonance.
-As you put this D-35 through the paces, its tone highlights the nuances in your playing.
-All-in-all, this D-35 is an expressive instrument that offers a slightly different flavor from your typical Martin dreadnought.
-It seems to do everything well.
+But relative to other Martin dreads in the shop, this D-35 has more focused, shimmering top end.
+There's still strong mid-range presence and bass content to round out the guitar's overall sound, but the D-35 is a different flavor.
+Rich, articulate tone that cuts!

 - Body: 14-Fret Dreadnought